Sophisticated traveler sitting on a cruise ship balcony reading a tablet at sunrise

 Read the cancellation policy

-Read reviews differently
+Read the reviews differently

 Recent reviews matter more than old reviews because operators, vehicles, meeting points, port rules, and traffic conditions can change.

-Check physical requirements and inclusions
+Check physical requirements

 “Easy” does not always mean easy for everyone.
 A tour may involve stairs, cobblestones, beach entries, boat ladders, standing for long periods, heat, or getting in and out of vans.